FreeLCS FAQ

 https://artists.spotify.com/faq/mastering-and-loudness#how-does-spotify-calculate-loudness

 FreeLCS 3.6 and later will let you select any target loudness in the range of -31 LUFS to -12 LUFS.
-Using target loudness higher than -23 LUFS requires you to master your audio using a reduced loudness range or you may introduce peak clipping.
-High target loudness levels might introduce clipping if source file loudness needs to adjusted up and:
+Using target loudness higher than -23 LUFS requires you to master your audio using a reduced loudness range or you may introduce limiting.
+High target loudness levels might introduce heavy limiting if source file loudness needs to adjusted up and:

 1. The file has very low overall loudness and peaks are already near 0 dbTP